helbertvieirarios/sonar-custom-rules-java-plugin/ISSUES.md

-# ISSUES: Sonarqube is not pointing out custom issues in the analysis
+# ISSUES: Sonarqube is not pointing out custom rules issues in the analysis

 ## Configure the Gradle Task *sonarqube*